Man, woman, and child sit on a plane and look at a magazine together.

 Compare fees

 • Balance transfer fee.
-Some borrowers use credit cards to consolidate debt by moving existing balances from one or more cards with higher interest rates to a lower-interest card, which usually includes a balance transfer fee.
+You might use credit cards to consolidate debt.
+You do this by moving existing balances from one card with higher interest rate to a card with a lower interest rate.
+Note that this usually includes a balance transfer fee.
 This fee is often a percentage of the amount transferred but can vary based on the card and lender.

 • Late payment fee.
 Most credit card companies charge a late payment fee when you don’t make your minimum payment on time.